 After completing the task in hand, we headed into The Mind Palace, a Sherlock-themed pub that is pretty darn awesome.

 This was by far the best escape room I have done and I can’t recommend it enough.
-Tickets are £54 and worth every penny; they can be purchased here.
+Tickets are £54 and worth every penny.